Everything You Need To Know About a Sawed-Off Shotgun

 Since 1934, many gun manufacturers in the United States have stopped producing sawed-off shotguns.
 At the time shotguns with a barrel length of fewer than 18 inches were prohibited.

-However, if you want to own a sawn-off shotgun with barrels shorter than 18 inches, you can do so lawfully if you get a permit before buying or cutting off the barrels.
+But, if you want one with a barrel length shorter than 18 inches, you can do it legally, but you need a permit before buying or cutting the barrels.

-- Provide your fingerprints as well as two passport-sized pictures.
+2. Provide your fingerprints and two passport-sized photos.

-- Finally, you must wait six to nine months to receive your permit.
+4. Wait patiently: It takes six to nine months to get your permit.

 How Does One Go About Making One?